code-dot-org/code-dot-org/TESTING.md

 1. If you get a bunch of complaints about database, like missing tables or how some tables haven't been seeded, here are some things you can try in order from least to most drastic before running your tests again:

+    1. `RAILS_ENV=test bundle exec rake seed:secret_pictures seed:secret_words`

-    1. Stop spring process (which can sometimes have stale data) and then rerun the tests, which will automatically start a new instance of spring.
+    2. Stop spring process (which can sometimes have stale data) and then rerun the tests, which will automatically start a new instance of spring.
       `spring stop`

-    2. recreate your local dashboard test db and reseed the data via:
+    3. recreate your local dashboard test db and reseed the data via:
         * `UTF8=1 RAILS_ENV=test bundle exec rake db:reset db:test:prepare`
         * if you forgot to specify `UTF8=1`, fix it by running: `echo "ALTER DATABASE dashboard_test CHARACTER SET utf8 COLLATE utf8_unicode_ci;" | mysql -uroot`